What to expect and what to bring

 Camping in a yurt in the can be a relaxing and battery charging experience and most people leave our campsite with fond memories of a totally unique experience.

-Both Darren and I want to advise potential customers to remember that even thought the yurts look and are comfortable and warm they are in an open field and there a high possibility that you will see spiders, bugs and mice.
+Both Darren and I want to advise potential customers to remember that even thought the yurts look and are comfortable and warm they are in an open field and there a high possibility that you will see spiders, bugs, rats, badgers, moles and mice.

-The yurts can be noisy if we experience high winds and rain and that you have to walk to the toilet and share all facilities.
-You may find that you have to wait to use the showers and bath at busy times.
+The yurts can be noisy if we experience high winds and rain and that you have to walk to the toilet you will get a little wet .Theres no queuing to use the bathroom as each yurt has its own facilities.

 We strongly advise that if you haven’t been camping before then December and January is not the best time to start.
 Please remember that even though the yurts reach high temperatures when the wood burner is going it will be cold in the morning when you wake up.
 The woodburners take around 30 to 45 minutes to heat the yurt up.
 We allow you to burn house coal on the wood burning stoves and if you want to bring a bag with you then this is fine as its a great way of keeping the fire going through the night as coal burns very slowly especially in the winter months.